 So you’ll need:

 - Raw carrots: Of course!
 You will need at least a couple of large carrots.
-Carrots are rich in fiber and can be quite hard to blend to a smooth consistency, so chop them into small pieces (or even grate them) if your blender isn’t very powerful.
+Carrots are rich in fiber and can be pretty hard to blend to a smooth consistency, so chop them into small pieces (or even grate them) if your blender isn’t very powerful.

 - Apple: Make sure to use a sweet variety, like a Fuji.
 Pink Lady, or Red Delicious.
 Keep the skin on for added fiber.